 Photo refractive keratectomy, or PRK, is a minimally invasive procedure with even fewer surgical steps than LASIK®.
-At Mile High Eye Institute, which has locations in Englewood, Broomfield, and Edwards, Colorado, as well as Goodland, Kansas, board-certified ophthalmologists William Richheimer, MD, offer PRK for patients interested in permanently improving their vision.
+At Mile High Eye Institute, which has locations in Denver metro community including Castle Rock, Broomfield, Aurora, Littleton as well as our satellites in Goodland, KS and Edwards, CO, board-certified ophthalmologists William Richheimer, MD, offer PRK for patients interested in permanently improving their vision.
 Dr. Richheimer is one of the top specialists in Colorado offering PRK surgery.
 To learn more, call Mile High Eye Institute or schedule an appointment online today.

 Photo refractive keratectomy, or PRK, is a form of laser eye surgery that corrects refractive eye disorders, including nearsightedness, farsightedness, and astigmatism.